openhab/org.openhab.binding.zwave/doc/thermofloor/ztrm3_0_0.md

 ### Parameter 19: Temperature report hysteresis

 Temperature report hysteresis
-The temperature report will be sent if there is a difference in temperature value from the previous value reported, defined in this parameter (hysteresis).
-Temperature reports can also be sent as a result of polling.

-0.1°C to 10.0°C. Default is 10 (1.0°C)
+<p&gtThe temperature report will be sent if there is a difference in temperature value from the previous value reported, defined in this parameter (hysteresis).
+Temperature reports can also be sent as a result of polling.</p&gt <p&gt0.1°C to 10.0°C. Default is 10 (1.0°C)</p&gt
 Values in the range 1 to 100 may be set.

 The manufacturer defined default value is ```10```.